- Horizon-level guests get free lounge access, meeting rooms, suit pressing

 It's packed with modern equipment, but we'd actually recommend hiring a push bike and going for a cycle around the local area if you're pressed for sightseeing time (and the pollution level permits) – you'll take in far more than by watching TV on an elliptical machine...

 Frequent travellers may be familiar with James Hilton's 1933 novel Lost Horizon, which inspired and provided the namesake for Shangri-La Hotels and Resorts.

 You'll find it beside the bed, and while the CHI Spa experience wasn't perfect during our visit, the hotel is otherwise the closest thing we've seen to the utopian society described within its pages...

 Chris Chamberlin travelled to Shanghai and stayed as a guest of Shangri-La Hotels & Resorts and the Pudong Shangri-La hotel.

-Review: Pudong Shangri-La, East Shanghai hotel
+Hi Guest, join in the discussion on Pudong Shangri-La, East Shanghai hotel

 Total posts 1

 Was there last week, agree with your comments Chris, fabulous hotel.
 Tried breakfast both in the main restaurant and in the Horizon Club - was a different world up there, much quieter and personalised.
 Pool was good as was the gym, the tennis court though looked a little unloved.